martbetz/martbetz.github.io/_posts/2024-02-20-rawtherapist.md

 From now on (or at least until further notice), all related content will be posted straight to the project (instead of being posted directly to my 'blog').
 I can't provide a feed just yet (not a direct one, at least), but I'll work something out on that front very soon.

-Anyway, I hope you find this stuff useful (if you don't, then at least be kind; I'm just a humble hippie with a Kindle and a camera 😉).
+Anyway, I hope you find this stuff useful (if you don't, then try to be kind; I'm just a humble hippie with a Kindle and a camera 😉).